citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 - `published_name` (String) A display name for the desktop.

+~> **Please Note** When `published_name` of the desktop changes, the desktop will be recreated, which could prevent disconnected sessions to the previous desktop from being resumed.

 Optional:

 - `description` (String) A description for the published desktop.
 The name and description are shown in Citrix Workspace app.